 Any skipper or crew who loves the ocean can be a part of this unique global scientific data collection.
 You might be thinking that there are lots of scientific, oceanographic vessels doing this type of work.
 Not so.
 It is so expensive for scientific ships to traverse the oceans and observe and sample the plankton, so commercial ships are used to tow plankton collection kit, but the micron sizes of the plankton is quite large (250um), so the smallest plankton, the ones GOES wants to observe, get missed out and currently remain a bit of a mystery to the marine and climate mitigation policy makers.

 How often is the data collected?

-If you join us in this scientific endeavour, we’d love you to take a sample morning or night, but if you can only manage one once a week, this too will be invaluable.
+If you join us in this scientific endeavour, we’d love you to take a sample at noon and /or midnight, but if you can only manage one once a week, this too will be invaluable.
 We will share and bring the data to life with governments; universities, marine and climate institutes and will keep our journalist friends up to date on progress too so that as many people can learn about what is happening in our oceans.

 Are there other ways to get involved?
 Yes, Yes, Yes!

 We would love you to become a GOES Ambassador.
 We love what we do and hope you will become a fascinated and passionate about the planktonic world, how it relates to climate change mitigation and what we can do to look after them by using ocean safe products.

 We hope you’ll want to know more and we can help you with that with our workshops and online training sessions.